BillPepper/Picross/README.md

 - In larger games sometimes there are too few tips which makes the games pretty hard
 - Click and drag does not work
 - Restarting the game after one round breaks click handler
+- Currently all the settings need to be changed in the source

 ![alt text](http://flawlesslogic.net/images/pepper_picross.png)